 Pulitzer Prize-winning author Neil Simon’s charming comedy follows long-married Barney Cashman, a forty-seven-year-old seafood restaurant owner, as he tries to have one passionate tryst before opportunity passes him by.
 His attempts to become God’s gift to women offer a hilarious look at a fine fellow who just can’t seem to succeed in sinning.

-Running time: 2 hours 15 minutes with one 15 minute intermission.
+Running time: 2 hours and 15 minutes with one intermission.

 Advisory: Ages 12 and up for subject matter.

 Please note: This production contains smoke from herbal cigarettes.

 Optional 20-minute post-show conversations will occur on these evening performances: